ku3ppi/flashcards-go/README.md

 cd flashcards-go

 # Build the application (optional, you can use go run)
-go build -o flashcard-app main.go
+go build -o flashcards main.go
 ```

 ## Usage

-You can run the application directly using `go run` or build it first.
+You can run the app directly using `go run` or build it first.
 The `--file` flag is required to specify the JSON file for storing flashcards.

 **Using `go run`:**